sacmehta/ESPNet/test/README.md

 * Also, if the image format is different (e.g. jpg), please change in the VisualizeResults.py file.

+This can be done using the below command:

 ```
 python VisualizeResults.py --data_dir <data_dir> --img_extn <image extension>
 ```